-Activity stage Document or information Prior to undertaking the installation VEET Scheme Consumer Factsheet.
-VEU Water Heating Consumer Fact Sheet (residential installations only).
-Information as set out in the VEU Code of Conduct, including clear and accurate information on the activity (e.g. product performance and suitability of the product to that person and premises), information about your rights and obligations under the VEU program, terms and conditions of the contract, and contact details of the person to be undertaking the installation.
+Activity stage Document or information • Information as set out in the VEU Code of Conduct , including clear and accurate information on the activity (e.g. product performance and suitability of the product to that person and premises), information about your rights and obligations under the VEU program, terms and conditions of the contract, and contact details of the person to be undertaking the installation.
 On completion of the installation Tax invoice or proof of purchase VEEC Assignment Form Victorian Building Authority (VBA) Compliance Certificate and/or Certificate of Electrical Safety (as applicable to the installation).
 Information as set out in the VEU Code of Conduct including dispute resolution information, manufacturer's instructions, contact details of the accredited person and/or scheme participant who undertook the installation.
 A minimum 5-year warranty against defects document for products installed containing contact details of who to contact regarding product warranty obligations in Australia in the event of a product failure.15

-3.9.
+2.9.
 Record-keeping requirements